-Objective 5a - Support the development of a comprehensive spatial strategy for the Borough within a sub-regional and regional context
+Support the development of a comprehensive spatial strategy for the Borough within a sub-regional and regional context

-- Phase One Revision to the West Midlands Regional Spatial Strategy endorsed by Government securing strategic centre status for Brierley Hill. - City Region Joint Investment Plans in place and City Region to be a company limited by guarantee.
+- Phase On Revision to the West Midlands Regional Spatial Strategy endorsed by Government securing strategic centre status for Brierley Hill - City Region Joint Investment Plans in place and City Region to be a company limited by guarantee

-Objective 5b - Maximise resources and funding opportunities to support economic regeneration activities
+Maximise resources and funding opportunities to support economic regeneration activities

-• Dudley MBC's Economic Regeneration Division continues to work closely with the Regeneration Zone Secretariat to maximise resources for Dudley based projects. £4.5 million of external funding was secured from AWM in 2007/08 for economic regeneration projects.
+Dudley MBC's Economic Regeneration Division continues to work closely with the Regeneration Zone Secretariat to maximise resources for Dudley based projects.
+Almost £X million of external funding was secured from the Regeneration Zone in 2007/08 for property acquisitions and land assembly in Dudley Town Centre to enable the implementation of the Area Development Framework.

-Objective 5c - Raise the profile of Dudley Borough regionally, nationally and internationally
+Raise the profile of Dudley Borough regionally, nationally and internationally

-- Dudley MBC continues to be an active partner in a number of appropriate forums and organisations including the West Midlands Regional Assembly, the Black Country Consortium and the West Midlands Passenger Transport Authority. - Dudley MBC is also actively involved in the Dudley Business Group, chaired by the Leader of the Council and the President of Dudley Chamber of Commerce, and has addressed a number of key topics and issues throughout 2007 including transport, procurement, eyesore sites and marketing of the borough. - Dudley MBC attends the Regional European Funding & Policy Group which develops the regional strategy on European Structural Funds and ESF funding.
+- Dudley MBC continues to be an active partner in a number of appropriate forums and organisations including the West Midlands Regional Assembly, the Black Country Consortium and the West Midlands Passenger Transport Authority. - Dudley MBC is also actively involved in the Dudley Business Group, chaired by the Leader of the Council and the President of Dudley Chamber of Commerce, and has addressed a number of key topics and issues throughout 2007 including tbc. - Dudley MBC attends the Regional European Funding & Policy Group which develops the regional strategy on European Structural Funds and ESF funding.
 A Black Country European Group has also been established, comprising representatives from the 4 Black Country Local Authorities, to work together on Framework Programme (FP7) a financial framework for working with other European regions to attract funding to the Black Country.